Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Log_in_to_a_Broker_UAI.md

 ### Prerequisites

-* The user must be logged into a host that can reach the external IP of the Broker UAI
+* The user must be logged into a host that can reach the external IP address of the Broker UAI
 * The user must know the external IP or DNS host name of the Broker UAI

 ### Procedure